-The balance of Yin and Yang and the flow of Qi can be affected by many factors.
-These can be emotional such as fear, anger, grief or worry, hereditary problems, infections, trauma, the climate, poor nutrition and lifestyle.
+The flow of Qi can be affected by many factors.
+These can be emotional such as fear, anger, grief or worry, hereditary problems, infections, viruses, injury or trauma, the climate, poor nutrition and lifestyle.
+When qi is disturbed then physical amd emotional symptoms occur.

 The skill of the practitioner is in identifying the root cause of your symptoms and restoring the equilibrium in your body and mind.
 We do this by carefully selecting points on the body and using ultra thin needles to restore the flow of Qi.

 Your first treatment is included in this first session.
-Whilst some people get some relief from symptoms after this visit, it is more normal to experience a sense of relaxation and general well being.
-As a guide most people seem to get lasting benefits from about six treatments but some respond more quickly.
+With pain related conditions you should experience some relief by the end of this treatment, although in some cases it may take several treatments, where there is structural damage or a very long term condition for instance.
+Virtually everyone experiences a sense of relaxation and general well being.
+As a guide most people seem to get lasting benefits from about six treatments but many respond more quickly.
 Chronic complaints may require longer term treatment or returning for less frequent 'maintenance'.
-Later appointments last 45 minutes.
+Later appointments last 45 minutes to an hour.

 So, what about those needles!